-- The 'Summary', 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - Company templates S.05.01.02, S.05.02.01 and S.19.01.21; - The written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').
+- The 'Summary', 'Business and performance', 'System of governance', 'Risk profile' and 'Additional voluntary information' elements of the Solvency and Financial Condition Report; - Company templates S.05.01.02, S.05.02.01 and S.19.01.21; - The written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('Directors' Responsibilities Statement').

-In our opinion, the information subject to audit in the relevant elements of the Solvency and Financial Condition Report of the Company as at 30 June 2017 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based.
+In our opinion, the information subject to audit in the relevant elements of the Solvency and Financial Condition Report of the Company as at 30 June 2018 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based.